fritzel56/hosting-jupyter-lab-on-gce/README.md

 wget https://repo.anaconda.com/miniconda/Miniconda3-4.7.10-Linux-x86_64.sh
 bash Miniconda3-4.7.10-Linux-x86_64.sh
 ```
-8. Export the new location to path and remove the download:
+8. Export the new location to path and remove the download.
+Make sure you update the first command to replace `<your name here>` with your google account name (if uncertain what this is, see the command prompt in your terminal which should be of the form `<your name>@<instance name>`.
 ```
 export PATH=/home/<your name here>/miniconda3/bin:$PATH
 rm Miniconda3-4.7.10-Linux-x86_64.sh